Frequently Asked Questions

 - I think I was the winner of a GSA Auction item but I didn't receive an award email notice, who should I contact?

 - I placed a bid within the final seconds of the auction and it was rejected, how could this be?

 - What is the difference between a Proxy bid and a Flat bid?

 - Can I replace my Proxy bid with a Flat bid or my Flat bid with a Proxy bid?

 - Can I change my Proxy bid limit?

 - Why did I win the auction at my Proxy bid limit when it appears the previous bid was significantly lower than my Proxy bid limit?

-- How do I cancel my bid?
+- How do I cancel or lower my bid?

 - How Are Tie Bids Resolved in GSA Auctions?

 - I modified my Proxy bid during the inactivity period and the auction extension time reset.
 If a bid was not actually placed, why did the auction time reset?